inferno-collection/Docs/docs/fire-alarm-reborn/developers/tool.md

 #### Tilda ( ` )

-This creates a new fire alarm system.
+This creates a new fire Alarm System.
 When creating a system, you need to be roughly at the center or middle of the building you are using, as your current location is saved.

 :::tip
 You can have multiple fire alarm systems in a single draft.
 For example, in the pre-created locations, all clothing stores are inside the same draft file.